reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 public class RestConsumer {
     public void submitProductForm() {
         RestTemplate restTemplate = new RestTemplate();

         String resourceUrl
           = "http://localhost:8080/products";

         HttpHeaders headers = new HttpHeaders();
         headers.setContentType(MediaType.APPLICATION_FORM_URLENCODED);

-        MultiValueMap<String, String> map= new LinkedMultiValueMap<>();
+        // Set the form inputs in a multivaluemap MultiValueMap<String, String> map= new LinkedMultiValueMap<>();
         map.add("sku", "S34455");
         map.add("name", "Television");
         map.add("brand", "Samsung");

+        // Create the request body by wrapping
+        // the MultiValueMap in HttpEntity
         HttpEntity<MultiValueMap<String, String>> request =
             new HttpEntity<>(map, headers);

         ResponseEntity<String> response = restTemplate.postForEntity(
                   resourceUrl+"/form", request , String.class);

         System.out.println(response.getBody());
     }
 }

 ```
-Here we have sent three form variables `sku`, `name`, and `brand` in the request.
-Then we are invoking the `postForEntity()` method to get the response in `ResponseEntity` object.
+Here we have sent three form variables `sku`, `name`, and `brand` in the request by first adding them to a `MultiValueMap` and then wrapping the map in `HttpEntity`.
+After that we are invoking the `postForEntity()` method to get the response in a `ResponseEntity` object.

-## Configuring the Http Client in RestTemplate
+## Configuring the HTTP Client in RestTemplate
 The simplest form of `RestTemplate` is created as a new instance of the class with an empty constructor as seen in the examples so far.

 As explained earlier, `RestTemplate` uses the class `java.net.HttpURLConnection` as the HTTP client by default.
-However, we can switch to another HTTP client library like Apache HttpComponents, Netty, OkHttp, etc. We do this by calling the `setRequestFactory()` method on the class.
+However, we can switch to a different HTTP client library like Apache HttpComponents, Netty, OkHttp, etc. We do this by calling the `setRequestFactory()` method on the class.

 In the example below , we are configuring the `RestTemplate` to use [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/index.html) library.
 For this, we first need to add the client library as a dependency.